Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 What a wild story.

-What a wild town Bristol is.
+What a wild town, Bristol is.

 Yeah.

-We've learnt so much about you tonight.
+We've learned so much about you tonight.

-Yeah, what do you like?
+Yeah, what are you like?

-I feel like I've got a little bit closer to my friends here.
+I've got a little bit closer to my friends here.

 They really backed you up there.

-I think it's a one way friendship.
+I think it's the one way friendship doesn't it.

-This is very one sided.
+This is very one-sided.

 Cliff supports me.